MobMonRob/DSL4GeometricAlgebra/README.md

 Outer product null space representations are called dual.
 Corresponding regular expressions are in the inner product null space representations.
 Be careful in the "older" literature this is often defined reverse.

 The implementation can be based on a method of the api class CGAMultivector or by implementing the same method in the language itself.
+In the first case methods implementations with Multivector arguments or Tuple3/double can be used.
+In the second case tuple3d/double objects have to be casted to multivector and a multivector arguments based implementation has to be created in the language itself.

 | symbol                                             | description | implementation |
 | :------------------------------------------------- | ----------- | -------------- |